DSB/oTranCe/docs/README.txt

    # This should be omitted in the production environment
    SetEnv APPLICATION_ENV production

    <Directory "E:/PHP/oTranCe/public">
        Options Indexes MultiViews FollowSymLinks
        AllowOverride All
        Order allow,deny
        Allow from all
    </Directory>

 </VirtualHost>

-- open the file public/.htaccess and add the rewrite base of your alias as first line e.g.:
+- open the file public/.htaccess.dir, change the rewrite base line to your alias and save it as .htaccess to the same folder e.g.:

 RewriteBase /oTranCe